Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceRoads & Vehicles.
 A significant historical year for this entry is 1942.

 Location.
 38° 48.157′ N, 77° 4.275′ W. Marker is in Alexandria, Virginia.
 It is in Eisenhower East.
-Marker is on Hoffman Street just south of Mandeville Lane, on the right when traveling south.
+It is on Hoffman Street just south of Mandeville Lane, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 205 Hoffman St, Alexandria VA 22331, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Cameron Valley (about 700 feet away, measured in a direct line); The Bloxham Family Cemetery (approx. 0.3 miles away); The Bloxham Cemetery: Portal to the Past (approx. 0.3 miles away); Fort Ellsworth
+At least 8 other markers are within walking distance of this marker: The Cameron Valley (about 700 feet away, measured in a direct line); The Bloxham Family Cemetery (approx. 0.3 miles away); The Bloxham Cemetery: Portal to the Past (approx. 0.3 miles away); Fort Ellsworth

 Hubert N. ("Dutch") Hoffman, Jr. Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 21, 2024
+Photographed by Devry Becker Jones (CC0), January 21, 2024

 2. Hubert N. ("Dutch") Hoffman, Jr. Marker